popoolaio/PowerBI_Training/README.md

 # PowerBI Training
-This is used to demonstrate how to use version control on Power BI projects
+This is used to demonstrate how to use version control in Power BI projects